-- The sewerage access charge has been increased by 1.8% to \$902 (20mm connection access charge) with the usage charge to increase also by 1.8% to \$1.78 per kilolitre. - The budgeted income statement position before capital revenue is a surplus of \$0.87 million and \$4.47 million surplus after capital revenue. - The budgeted cash position is a surplus of \$2.32 million. - Council continues to include funding for the small village sewerage schemes of Bodalla and Rosedale/Guerrilla Bay. - on sewer infrastructure. - Council will seek a dividend from this fund subject to results in 2016-17.
+- The sewerage access charge has been increased by 1.8% to \$902 (20mm connection access charge) with the usage charge to increase also by 1.8% to \$1.78 per kilolitre. - The budgeted income statement position before capital revenue is a surplus of \$0.87 million and \$4.47 million surplus after capital revenue. - The budgeted cash position is a surplus of \$2.32 million. - · Council continues to include funding for the small village sewerage schemes of Bodalla and Rosedale/Guerrilla Bay. - Renewals continue to be below annual depreciation due to the age and condition of the network, however appropriate maintenance continues on sewer infrastructure. - Council will seek a dividend from this fund subject to results in 2016-17.